srikrishnan-lab/lab-manual/docs/applying/graduate.md

 ### Thesis Programs (M.S. and Ph.D)

 When funding is available for M.S. and Ph.D students to do specific work, these positions will be advertised on the group's ["Join Us"](https://srikrishnan-lab.github.io/join/){:target="_blank"} page.
 When projects allow for a broader scope, or more general funding is available, that same page will note how many students the group is looking to take on.
+If you are externally funded (through a graduate fellowship, such as the [NSF GRFP](https://www.nsfgrfp.org/) or others), feel free to reach out if you are interested in our research.
+If you are considering applying for a graduate fellowship, Vivek is also happy to work with you on developing your application.

-You can apply to those fields without contacting faculty ahead of time, but it is recommended that you [email Vivek](mailto:viveks@cornell.edu) to [express interest](#interest) ahead of time (*well* ahead of time &mdash; make sure you can determine if the group is a good fit!).
+You can apply to the aforementioned fields without contacting faculty ahead of time, but it is recommended that you [email Vivek](mailto:viveks@cornell.edu) to [express interest](#interest) ahead of time (*well* ahead of time &mdash; make sure you can determine if the group is a good fit!).

 ### Professional Programs (M.Eng. and M.P.S.)